-- Disable impersonation for HiveServer2 in the Cloudera Manager Admin Console:

-- 1. Go to the Hive service.

-- 2. Click the Configuration tab.

-- 3. Select Scope > HiveServer2.

-- 4. Select Category > Main.

-- 5. Uncheck the HiveServer2 Enable Impersonation checkbox.

-- 6. Click Save Changes to commit the changes.

-- If you are using MapReduce, enable the Hive user to submit MapReduce jobs.

-- 1. Open the Cloudera Manager Admin Console and go to the MapReduce service.

-- 2. Click the Configuration tab.

-- 3. Select Scope > TaskTracker.

-- 4. Select Category > Security.

-- 5. Set the Minimum User ID for Job Submission property to zero (the default is 1000).

-- 6. Click Save Changes to commit the changes. - 7.
-Repeat steps 1-6 for every TaskTracker role group for the MapReduce service that is associated with Hive, if more than one exists. - 8.
+- If you set hive.warehouse.subdir.inherit.perms to true in hive-site.xml, the permissions on the subdirectories will be set when you set permissions on the warehouse directory. - If a user has access to any object in the warehouse, that user will be able to execute use default.
+This ensures that use default commands issued by legacy applications work when Sentry is enabled. - The instructions described above for modifying permissions on the Hive warehouse directory override the recommendations in the Hive section of the CDH 5 Installation Guide. - Disable impersonation for HiveServer2 in the Cloudera Manager Admin Console: - 1.
+Go to the Hive service. - 2.
+Click the Configuration tab. - 3.
+Select Scope > HiveServer2. - 4.
+Select Category > Main. - 5.
+Uncheck the HiveServer2 Enable Impersonation checkbox. - 6.
+Click Save Changes to commit the changes. - If you are using MapReduce, enable the Hive user to submit MapReduce jobs. - 1.
+Open the Cloudera Manager Admin Console and go to the MapReduce service. - 2.
+Click the Configuration tab. - 3.
+Select Scope > TaskTracker. - 4.
+Select Category > Security. - 5.
+Set the Minimum User ID for Job Submission property to zero (the default is 1000). - 6.
+Click Save Changes to commit the changes. - 7.
+Repeat steps 1-6 for every TaskTracker role group for the MapReduce service that is associated with Hive. - 8.
 Restart the MapReduce service. - If you are using YARN, enable the Hive user to submit YARN jobs. - 1.
 Open the Cloudera Manager Admin Console and go to the YARN service. - 2.
 Click the Configuration tab. - 3.
 Select Scope > NodeManager. - 4.
 Select Category > Security. - 5.
 Ensure the Allowed System Users property includes the hive user.
 If not, add hive. - 6.
 Click Save Changes to commit the changes. - 7.
-Repeat steps 1-6 for every NodeManager role group for the YARN service that is associated with Hive, if more than one exists. - 8.
+Repeat steps 1-6 for every NodeManager role group for the YARN service that is associated with Hive. - 8.
 Restart the YARN service. - Block the external applications from accessing the Hive metastore: - 1.
 In the Cloudera Manager Admin Console, select the Hive service. - 2.
 On the Hive service page, click the Configuration tab. - 3.
 In the search well on the right half of the Configuration page, search for Hive Metastore Access Control and Proxy User Groups Override to locate the hadoop.proxyuser.hive.groups parameter and click the plus sign. - 4.
 Enter hive into the text box and click the plus sign again. - 5.
 Enter hue into the text box. - 6.
 Click Save Changes.